getting-around

 You must park in designated scooter parking zones only.
 Parking elsewhere results in a €200 fine.

+Never park near traffic lights, next to trees, on benches or urban furniture, blocking pedestrian access, or in doorways and building entrances.
 Before buying or bringing a scooter, scout parking zones near your accommodation.
 If there's no designated parking nearby, you may need to walk the final stretch.

 RequirementDetails